 For example, my previous business was an investment blog.
 Most of my revenue was from affiliate marketing.
 Though I could have also made money from ad banners, sponsored posts, digital products, and a membership site.
 It wouldn’t have worked with selling physical products.

-Summary of How to Make Money Blogging
+TL;DR – How to Make Money Blogging

 1. Consulting and Coaching